Capitains/website/pages/guidelines.md

       urn="urn:cts:latinLit:phi1294.phi002.perseus-lat2"
     >
         <!--
-          Edition and Translation must have at least one title node.
+          Edition and Translation must have at least one label node.
-          Title represents the title of the edition.
+          Label represents the title of the edition.
-          Title node need xml:lang declaration, it reflects the language of the title.
+          Label node needs xml:lang declaration, it reflects the language of the title.
         -->
         <ti:label xml:lang="eng">Martial's Epigrammata</ti:label>
         <!--
           Edition and Translation must have at least one description node.
-          Description node need xml:lang declaration, it reflects the language of the description.
+          Description node needs xml:lang declaration, it reflects the language of the description.

         -->
         <ti:description xml:lang="eng">